 & cleaning products

-Alcohols such as Isopropyl Alcohol (IPA), ethanol or propanol are the active ingredients in disinfectants, hand gels and sprays.
-These solvents have played a key role in protecting health care professionals as well as the general public during the COVID-19 pandemic and have undoubtedly helped save thousands of lives as a result.
+Alcohols such as isopropyl alcohol (IPA), ethanol or propanol are the active ingredients in disinfectants, hand gels and sprays.
+These solvents have played a significant role in fighting the COVID-19 pandemic.